 Why the WeWork IPO Failed

-Some analysts valued WeWork at $47 billion in August 2019, Fast Company notes.
+Fast Company notes that some analysts valued WeWork at $47 billion in August 2019.
 However, the same analysts valued WeWork’s closest competitor International Workplace Group (IWG), at $3 billion.

-Analysts failed to a close look at We Work until just before the IPO.
+Analysts failed to look closely at We Work until just before the IPO.
 Another problem was the former CEO, Adam Neumann.
 Critics accuse Neumann of corrupt and arrogant behavior as WeWork CEO.

 Bogost believes WeWork’s business plan was flawed and doomed to fail.
 The writer thinks a co-sharing business model is incompatible with a for-profit company.

 Boston Properties is the largest publicly-held owner of upscale office buildings or Class Office properties in the United States.